Dwellings - New, Additions and Alterations

 - Evidence of ownership as indicated on title, Contract of Sale or Solicitors letter

-- Insurance cover for domestic work pursuant to the Domestic Building Contracts and Tribunal Act 1995 if a registered builder is engaged for the project
+- Insurance cover for domestic work pursuant to the Domestic Building Contracts Act 1995 if a registered builder is engaged for the project

 - Three copies of site and soil investigation report